rkyzk/atm-system/README.md

 ## Terminal for Bank Personnel (admin.py)
 ### What users can do
 - At this terminal the bank personnel can create accounts for their new customers.
+- First the users (or bank personnel) will need to login with a username “admin963” and a password “asdqwe”.

-- First the users (or bank personnel) will be greeted with a message “Hello!” and for clarity, the system ensures them that the terminal is for creating new accounts.
+- After logging in, the users will be greeted with a message “Hello!” and for clarity, the system ensures them that the terminal is for creating new accounts.

 - The users will input:
 1. the customer’s first name